 In summary, understanding the connection between autism and addiction is crucial for developing effective treatment approaches.
 A comprehensive plan that addresses both the addiction and any co-occurring mental health conditions can make a significant difference in the individual's recovery journey and overall quality of life.

-When examining the close connection between autism and addictions, it's important to delve into the genetic and biological factors that may contribute to this association.
+When examining the close connection between autism and addiction, it's important to delve into the genetic and biological factors that may contribute to this association.

 Research indicates that shared genetic vulnerabilities exist between addiction and autism, contributing to the increased risk of addiction in individuals with autism [3].
 For instance, a study conducted by NCBI found that individuals with Autism Spectrum Disorder (ASD) have a doubled risk of substance use-related problems.
 Moreover, the risk was particularly high among those with ASD and Attention Deficit Hyperactivity Disorder (ADHD).